sethmlarson/sethmlarson.dev/app/markdown/2022-12-27/working-on-urllib3-full-time-for-one-week.md

 - Enumerate all the ways the existing connection API was being used. so that future maintainers have to do less work understanding the architecture.
 - Determine which access patterns expose internal APIs and thus shouldn't be allowed.
-- For each disallowed access pattern created a suitable alternative
+- For each disallowed access pattern create a suitable alternative
 - Create a `BaseHTTPConnection` and `BaseHTTPSConnection` protocols which can be used for type-hinting our `HTTPConnectionPool` classes.

 The full set of changes [were made in this pull request](https://github.com/urllib3/urllib3/pull/2768).